-This page describe the research, projects and people profile working together to advance the basic science and technology related to human-centered software engineering and its applications for cyber physical systems.
-The research is being conducted mainly as part of the platform DIGI-USER – Smart Services for Digitalization.
-Designing and evaluating interactive technology, systems and services from a human perspectives is our main goal and daily activity.
 Human-centric engineering deals with those attributes that quantify the quality of a system from the human perspective.
-This includes usability, privacy, accessibility, adoption, acceptability, safety, and today sustainability that we conceive as the capacity to induce sustainable behavior for users including making users more aware about their daily impact on the environment and changing their mindset towards sustainability.
+This includes usability, security, privacy, accessibility, adoption, acceptability, safety, and today sustainability that we conceive as the capacity to induce sustainable behavior for users including making users more aware about their daily impact on the environment and changing their mindset towards sustainability.

-- Building, validating design methods and theories for human-centric smart services and systems, especially in the context of the emerging cyber physical systems which are see as a mechanism that is controlled or monitored by computer-based algorithms, tightly integrated with the Internet and its users.
+- Building and validating design methods and theories for human-centric smart services and systems, especially in the context of the emerging cyber physical systems which are seen as a mechanism that is controlled or monitored by computer-based algorithms, tightly integrated with the Internet and its users.

-- Finding out and formalizing the patterns of human-data interaction and user experiences for the design and evaluation of smart human-centric services and systems that integrate the digital and physical world
+- Formalizing the patterns of human-data interaction and user experiences for the design and evaluation of smart human-centric services and systems that integrate the digital and physical world.

 The term “cyber-physical systems” (CPS) emerged in 2006, when it was coined by Helen Gill and the National Science Foundation in the United States.
 It has been defined differently; although it all about the frontier and seamless integration between the digital and physical worlds.
 Applications of cyber-physical systems include smart grids, global environmental and disaster monitoring, medical and homeland security systems as well as autonomous transportation and automatic pilot avionics.
 These CPS are being facilitated by emerging technologies such as the Internet of Things, the OGC’s Sensor Web Enablement (SWE), which is a standard for making sensors and sensor data repositories accessible via the Web and the emerging Internet of Things (IoT).